zenaan/quick-fixes-ftfw/keyboard/README-ZenTron.md

    since with only 3 fingers, the middle finger (usually) must extend or contract when you need to swap from the _Up_ key to the _Down_ key or vice versa.

-   - This inherently faster "4 finger" cursor key cluster layout design element is used in all cases in the ZenTron-LFO layout.
+   - The inherently faster "4 finger" cursor key cluster layout design element is used in all cases in the ZenTron and ZTron layouts.

- - The Qwerty-LFO (standard Qwerty with LFO mod) and Colemak-LFO layers are single key presses away.
+ - The Qwerty-LFO (standard Qwerty with LFO mod) and Colemak-LFO layers are single key presses away in ZenTron.

- - Ready access to a numeric keypad, function keys, and (e.g. Vim) "Nav"igation layer - thank you QMK layers.

  - Stable thumb clusters and meta key (Shift, Ctrl, Alt, Enter, Tab, Esc, Backspace) placement across most/all layers, and no gratuitous placement changes - all placements are to optimize ergonomics, functionality, consistency between layers, or some combination of those three.

- - __Single handed numpad operation__ using symmetrical numpad access _dual-fun_ keys, and a
+ - __Single handed numpad operation__ using symmetrical numpad access _dual-fun_ keys; there's
-   Numpad layer toggle key for comfortable extended number entry sessions.
+   also Numpad layer toggle key(s) for comfortable extended number entry sessions.

    - Numpad is designed to be used at any time without ever involving the left hand!
 This is thanks to ErgoDox/QMK dual-function LayerToggle feature - just don't do this too much, or